-During my own experience in cleansing, I’ve always discovered new foods and recipes that I absolutely adore and that have become staples in my diet even when I’m not cleansing – some of them I’ll share with you during my upcoming cleanse, Renewal for Fertility!
+During my own experience in cleansing, I’ve always discovered new foods and recipes that I absolutely adore and that have become staples in my diet even when I’m not cleansing – some of them I’ll share with you during my summer cleanse, available now – Renewal for Fertility!

 Myth #2: You’ll constantly be hungry while cleansing.